varunmehta/varunmehta.github.io/_posts/2008-06-08-collection-utils.md

 {% endhighlight %}

 ## Results
 I ran a performance test on both,
 * forLoop - 18 ms
 * collectionUtils - 72 ms
 * jdkNative - 5 ms

 So avoid using the CollectionUtils.
-See what is more important, cleaner code or faster code
+See what is more important: cleaner code or faster code.